jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature and Humidity sensor using Arduino/README.md

--> use the Arrow mark which is beside the check mark to upload the content to the ESP32
+-> Use the Arrow mark which is next to check mark to upload the content to ESP32